recursionlab/Recursive-Intelligence-Expansion-1/README.md

 ## 🚀 How to Start

-Ask “What if?” → open a possibility.
+Ask "What if?" → open a possibility.

 Think in loops → revisit the answer and refine it.